DevSuzzy/ONLINE-BOOK-STORE/README.md

-    Online Book-Store API
+   ONLINE BOOKSTORE API
     Table of Contents

-* Online Bookstore API *Table of Contents
+* Online Bookstore API
 * Overview
 * Features
 * Technology Stack
 * Run The App
 * Authentication
 * Unit Tests
 * Docs
 * License

     Overview
 the Online Bookstore API is a backend solution designed to facilitate the management of an online bookstore.
 It allows users to view available books, add new books to the store, update book details, delete books from the inventory, and search for books by UUID.